GuidoBartoli/sherloq/README.md

 For more information about Python Virtual Environments, you can read [here](https://realpython.com/python-virtual-environments-a-primer/) or [here](https://chriswarrick.com/blog/2018/09/04/python-virtual-environments/).

-I recommend using a linux distribution.
-I only tested this on Debian, Kali, and Pop!_OS.

 ```console
 sudo apt install python3-venv python3-pip -y